pyvista/pyvista/doc/user-guide/jupyter/pythreejs.rst

 Plotting Representation and Materials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The pyvista plotting scenes are faithfully serialized the same plotting
+The PyVista plotting scenes are faithfully serialized to same plotting
 scene within three.js using the same lighting, camera projection, and
 materials.